Here is a list of core concepts that are good to know when it comes to Tricent for Microsoft 365.

 |

 This is one of the four roles in Tricent.
-An Admin has access to all of your organization's sharing information in Tricent, and also the Settings area.
+A Super Admin has access to your organization's sharing information in Tricent and the Settings area.

 |